beneath-hq/beneath/infra/engine/driver/README.md

 - Postgres as a driver for `MessageQueue`, `LookupService` and `WarehouseService` (as described above)
 - Apache Cassandra as a `LookupService`
-- Apache Kafka as a `MessageQueue` and possibly a `LookupService` (leveraging Kafka Streams and/or ksqlDB)
+- Apache Kafka as a `MessageQueue` and possibly a `LookupService` (leveraging Kafka Tables and/or ksqlDB)
 - Amazon Redshift as a `WarehouseService`